bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 # Diffusion derivatives

-## Preprocessed diffusion weighted images
+## Preprocessed diffusion-weighted images

 Multiple different versions of preprocessing can be stored for the same source data.
-To distinguish them from each other, the `desc` filename keyword can be used.
+To distinguish them from each other, the `desc` fileneame keyword can be used.
 Details of preprocessing performed for each variation of the processing should be included in the pipeline documentation.